agrifooddatacanada/OCA_Composer/README.md

 ### Theme Configuration
 In `src/constants`, the file `themeConstants.js` contains theme configurations for different entities.
-Here the users can add a new theme object with the specific site attributes, such as colors, logos and URLs.
+Here, users can add a new theme object with the specific site attributes, such as colors, logos and URLs.

 Follow a format like the following: